rehbergT/dgemm/README.md

 ## <a name="head0"></a> **0.
 Installation of R/Python and BLAS Integration**
- The installation of R and Python/Numpy itself has a big influence on the performance.
+ The installation of R and Python/Numpy itself affects the performance.
 This section shows how to install R, Python/Numpy and how to use/link optimized BLAS libraries.
 ### **0.1 Basic Linear Algebra Subprograms (BLAS)**
 * What is [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms)?